-The universe of school law is made of of constitutional provisions, court decisions, statutes, regulations, and policies.
+The universe of school law is made up of constitutional provisions, court decisions, statutes, regulations, and policies.
 Of these various school law resources, I would take the position that policies are, at the same time, the most neglected, the least understood, and the most important.

 Kentucky school districts have books full of policies.
 Local board policies are necessary because the state and federal level legal framework described above is full of gaps, and does not do a good job of addressing the day-to-day operational work of school districts.
 Kentucky's school leaders are blessed because our colleagues at the Kentucky School Boards Association (KSBA) do a tremendous job of drafting and updating local school district policies.
 Consulting and implementing these polices is a daily occurrence in every district in our state.